-Venerable Edinburgh institution which has fed loyal fans simple Indian food since 1979.
+Venerable Edinburgh institution which has fed loyal fans simple Indian food and kebabs since 1979.

 Unfairly overshadowed by the cheaper, more student-friendly Mosque establishments across the square, Kebab Mahal has long been an excellent location for budget curry in a hurry.
 You can also takeaway (there's no delivery service), though off site their side dishes seem a little lacking in flavour, with undercooked aloo ghobi, bland naan and cheap-tasting veg.
 Curries such as lamb biryani and a suitably coconutty korma are better executed, with a good, creamy texture to the korma and tender chunks of meat in both.
 Those with delicate palates beware, though, as each dish packs a surprising level of heat, especially those traditionally considered mild.

-- Provides: Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables
+- Provides: Halal options, Children's portions, Children's high chairs, Free wi-fi

 - Capacity: 26